 Functionality: Strong oblique muscles are key to avoiding lower back injuries.
-This exercise improves the strength and coordination of all of your core muscles and will improve your tone and tighten your waist.
+This exercise improves the strength and coordination of all your core muscles and will improve your tone and tighten your waist.

 Exercise: Sit on the ground with your knees bent, feet flat on the floor, holding a medicine ball at your chest with both hands.
 Lean your torso away from your thighs, increasing the angle at your hips and pulling your belly button in toward your spine.
 Maintaining your hip angle, rotate your torso to the right, moving your right elbow toward the floor behind you.
-Return to center and rotate to the left.
+Return to centre, and rotate to the left.
 Repeat 10 to 15 times for each side.
-As you get stronger, perform the rotations with straighter arms and/or use a heavier medicine ball.
+As you get stronger, perform the rotations with straighter arms, or use a heavier medicine ball.
 Always keep your belly button pulled in.

 And you'll see personalized content just for you whenever you click the My Feed .